 You are a proponent of the philosophy of Michael Walzer as it is outlined in Chapter 1 of “Spheres of Justice”.
 This text is the foundation of your beliefs.
 At some moments in the game, it may be obvious how Walzer’s arguments oblige you to speak and act.
 However, at other times it will likely be unclear how to apply the essay’s abstract principles to current political issues.
 In such instances, you will need to decide for yourself what to say or do.
 So long as your speech and actions do not contradict your foundational principles, you will be living up to your role.

 You believe that the principles of justice are pluralistic.
 This means that different goods ought to be distributed for different reasons, in accordance with different procedures, by different people.
 You believe that it is problematic for a single good to dominate multiple spheres of social life.
 A good is dominant if the individuals who have it are able as a result to command a wide range of other goods.
+For example, in our present society money seems to be taking on at least some of the properties of a dominant good, in the sense that someone with a lot of money is able to get their way in many other areas of life.
 You see attempts to establish a single dominant good, such as wealth, merit or virtue, as ideological attempts to suppress the natural diversity of value that should occur within any society.
 You believe in complex equality – the idea that a citizen’s standing in one sphere or with regard to one social good should never be undercut by their standing in some other sphere or with regard to some other social good.
+So for example, someone’s degree or level of social merit should not be strongly determined by the fact that they have or can access money.

-If a single good were to become dominant in a society, the only way to ensure equality would be to ensure equal distributions of that dominant good (simple equality).
+If a single good [such as money] were to become dominant in a society, the only way to ensure equality would be to ensure equal distributions of that dominant good (simple equality).
 This is practically impossible, and even if it were possible, state power might simply become the new dominant good that people would fight over.
 Instead, you believe that we should narrow the range within which particular goods are convertible, thus reinforcing the autonomy of separate spheres.
 The resulting “complex egalitarian” society, where different goods might be monopolistically held but where no particular good is generally convertible, is your ideal society.
 Though there might be many small inequalities in different spheres, there would be more widespread equality across spheres, and social conflict would be more diffuse and particularized.

 As a result of this belief in complex equality, you are hesitant to appeal to universal principles of justice.
 You believe that what is right depends on whom it is right for.
 Only a people sharing a common life can decide what is right for them, and as a result meaning will be culturally determined.
 Political conflict is shaped by the history of past political conflict, so each distributional choice takes place within a culturally unique context.
+An implication of this idea is that immigration can dilute a common life.
 If a state is so big that its people no longer share a common life, the unit of analysis shifts to smaller groups within that state, and we should adjust distributions to meet their requirements.

 Major Goals